 Greywater Disposal While Tent Camping

 If you’re tent camping and don’t have an RV, you might be at a loss for what to do with the greywater leftover from cleaning your dishes.
 It’s safe to dispose of greywater in nature, but you need to follow a few rules.
 First, when cleaning your dishes in your camping sink, make sure to only use biodegradable dish soap.
 Second, strain out all the solids that may be in the water and dispose of those with your other garbage.
 Take the wash basin full of greywater and make sure you’re at least 100 feet from any water source or campsite.
 When disposing of the water, don’t just pour it into the dirt: toss it out of the basin in an arc around you for even dispersal.
-This helps prevent all the contaminants from going into one spot.
+This helps prevent all the contaminants from going into one spot and helps campers practice good campground courtesy.